PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 ifname4                                | Network interface to bind to for IPv4
 ifname6                                | Network interface to bind to for IPv6
 address4                               | Local address to bind to for IPv4
-address6                               | Local address to bind to for IPv6
-nat                                    | If true, assume we are behind NAT. true by default ipv4                                   | Enable communication through IPv4. true by default ipv6                                   | Enable communication through IPv6. false by default notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000)
+address6                               | Local address to bind to for clearnet IPv6 nat                                    | If true, assume we are behind NAT. true by default ipv4                                   | Enable communication through IPv4. true by default ipv6                                   | Enable communication through clearnet IPv6. false by default notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000)